 Towards Net Zero Award

 • What targets were set for these initiatives and how were they measured?

-• Describe the performance of green initiatives against targets, and include supporting evidence to display improvements over time
+• How is the vision being achieved?
+Describe the performance of green initiatives against targets and include supporting evidence of improvements over time

-• Provide specific examples of how individual projects feed into the wider vision for sustainable development, and how they will achieve lasting impact
+• Provide specific examples of how individual projects feed into the wider vision for sustainable development and how they will achieve lasting impact

+Towards Net Zero Award